 Photographic challenge recording the life of the town in 365 days.

-This year “A Year in the Life of Faversham” was held 12, Market Place between 1st and 9th September and is now closed.
+The latest “A Year in the Life of Faversham” exhibition was held 12, Market Place between 1st and 9th September 2018.

 A few words from some participants: